norse-blue/php-flow/README.md

 ### Arguments definition

 This is the definition array for the command arguments.
-The item's key is how the argument is identified and used for the command calls, e.g. `'user'`: `$cmd->user('valiue');`.
+The item's key is how the argument is identified and used for the command calls, e.g. a `'user'` entry creates a `user` method that can be called like `$cmd->user('value')`.

 #### Array structure